fltk/fltk/README.CMake.txt

   mkdir build
   cd build
-  cmake -G "Unix Makefiles" ..
+  cmake -G "Unix Makefiles" -D 'CMAKE_BUILD_TYPE=Debug' ..

 Note the path to FLTK ".." in the last command line.
 Depending on where you installed CMake you may need to adjust the path's in the alias commands.